Vascular Access—Your Lifeline to Hemodialysis

 Caring for a catheter

 Catheters will require care to keep them protected, free of infections and working well.

 It is very important to always keep your catheter exit site clean and dry.
 This may mean you cannot swim, take showers or soaking baths.
 You will need to carefully wash without getting your unhealed catheter exit site wet.
 Your physician may allow you to shower once your catheter exit site is well healed.

-Your dialysis care team will teach you how to protect your catheter or internal port device when it is not being used for dialysis.
+Your dialysis care team will teach you how to protect your catheter when it is not being used for dialysis.
 You will be taught the importance of making sure your catheter clamps are clamped and end-caps are on securely when you’re not dialyzing.
 These will help decrease your risk of infection and avoid air from getting into your catheter.
 You will also be taught to check regularly for signs of infection such as redness, swelling, pain, pus or fever.
 Call your dialysis care team right away if you think you may have an infection.

 Special precautions such as wearing a nose and mouth covering masks whenever your catheter is being accessed will help prevent any microbes from your nose or mouth from contaminating the catheter or exit site.
 Your dialysis care team members will also wash their hands and wear clean gloves when caring for your access.